pkgcloud/pkgcloud/docs/providers/azure.md

 * `azure.ssh.port`: The port to use for SSH on Linux servers.
 * `azure.ssh.pem`: The X509 certificate with a 2048-bit RSA keypair.
 Specify the path to this pem file.
 See [Azure x.509 SSH Certificates](#azure-ssh-cert).
 * `azure.ssh.pemPassword`: The password/pass phrase used when creating the pem file.
 See [Azure x.509 SSH Certificates](#azure-ssh-cert).
+* `azure.ports`: An array of ports to open on the vm.
+For each port, specify the port information using a port object with the following members.
+	* `name`: the name of the port.
+	* `port`:  the external/public port to use for the endpoint.
+	* `localPort`: specifies the internal/private port on which the vm is listening to serve the endpoint.
+	* `protocol`: specifies the transport protocol for the endpoint.

-* `azure.rdp.port`: The port to use for RDP on Windows servers.
+* `azure.rdp.port`: (Optional Windows servers only)The port to use for RDP on Windows servers.

 <br/>
 <a name="azure-manage-cert"></a>